sbaitmangalkar/twittr-feed-service/README.md

 # twittr-feed-service
-Demonstration of twitter feed generation mechanism using Project Reactor - A Reactive Stream implementation
+Demonstration of twitter feed generation mechanism using Project Reactor - A Sample Reactive Stream implementation